Konna Koi no Hanashi: Mayako Mizukoshi

 She is twenty-five-years old, Harashima's fiancée and daughter of a big-time politician.
 All her life she had dreamt of marrying someone she truly loved and she is upset at the fact Harashima doesn't love her.
 Troubled by the fact that Harashima seems to have fallen in love with Kaori, she at first attempts to stop him from seeing her.
 She doesn't hold it against her and is moved by Kaori's generosity and kindness.
 Despite the fact she loves Harashima, too, she thinks that if she allows Harashima to see Kaori, he'll become tired of her.
 However, after they promise not see each other again and Mayako finds them together.
 In the end, her engagement to Harashima is broken off and she goes to Europe to study art, inspired by Kaori.

 Misao Fujimura

 Misao is thirty years old and takes her responsibility of being Kaori's guardian very seriously despite the fact Kaori has grown up.
 When their parents died, Misao raised and looked after Kaori with the help of Konosuke and his family.
 She works at the factory with Konosuke and the others, and tends to call everyone "Idiot" if they do something to displease her.
 She has feelings for Konosuke but never has a chance to tell him as he is too wrapped up in Harashima and Kaori's affair.

 Secondary characters

 Hirano

 Harashima's outstanding secretary who is the only person who Harashima trusts, even though he doesn't realise it.
 She is a loyal and devoted servant to Harashima.
 She has many contacts which in able her to help Harashima with many cases.
 At one point, she helps Konosuke find Harashima when he disappears.

+Dept. Chief Igarashi

+Igarashi is another top executive of Harashima Enterprises.
+Unlike Domoto who is greedy, merciless and thirst of power, Igarashi still have his humanitarian feeling in him and more prefer in emphasizing a Harashima Enterprises project which would give more benefit to the society.
+This can be seen by Igarashi proposal of the new town project that will be built in an area where Konosuke and Kaori Apartment are located, but will also suited with the existing society who already live in the area and gave more benefit to them, without using any cruel method such as demolizing and ousted the existing society who already live there which Domoto more prefer method.
+The proposal at first being rejected, but later-on was approved by Harashima who already gained his humanitarian feeling and was accepted.
+However, when Domoto ousted Harashima, Igarashi proposal was rejected and Igarashi was demouted.
+However Igarashi later-on work along together with Harashima and Hirano to oust Domoto and unveil his dirty business practice.